TedWildenradt/portfolio-site-v2/README.md

-# Christopher Wildenradt's Portfolio Website
+# Ted Wildenradt's Portfolio Website

 This is a portfolio site to display my personal projects and provide my resume and contact information to potential employers.